• Skip to primary navigation

 Notes

-If you are diabetic or want to reduce the carbohydrates please exchange with real cooked crab meat or canned crab.
+If you are diabetic or want to reduce the carbohydrates please exchange imitation crab with real cooked crab meat or canned crab.
 In addition, remove the peas and add a low carb vegetable like cucumber instead.

 Nutrition